 Best practices for examinations and evaluations

-- the student may need a calm working space to be able to concentrate.
+- The student may need a calm working space.

-- When needed, discuss group work practices, such as seminars, tutoring and workshops.
+- When needed, discuss group work practices and methods, such as seminars, tutoring and workshops.

 Individual study arrangements